harrtho/alfred-workflow/tests/README.md

 Test suite
 ==========

-Unit tests and data for Alfred-Workflow.
+Unit tests and data for Alfred-PyWorkflow.
 Currently an unholy mix of `unittest` and `py.test` (moving towards the latter).

 Running the full suite with coverage